sanhaus/control-panel.en/help/api/using/managing-profiles.md

 ```

->The "next" node returns the URL that gives you access to the 10 next email values.
+The "next" node returns the URL that gives you access to the 10 next email values.

 ## Updating Profiles

+In this example, we want to **update the phone field** in a profile with the email value "amy.dakota@mail.com".

+1. The first step is to **retrieve the profile**.
+To accomplish this GET request, we use the **filter** "byEmail".
+To know more about filters and how to use them, refer to [this section](#filtering).

+1. Then, in a second request, we will apply the **PATCH request** on the profile with the completed phone number in the payload.

+>[!NOTE]
+>
+The Primary Key value of the profile must be integrated in the URL.

+The PATCH pattern is `https://mc.adobe.io/<ORGANIZATION>/campaign/<apiName>/<resourceName>/<PKEY>`

+To know more about PATCH requests, refer to [this section](#get-post-patch-delete).

+To check if the PATCH request has updated the profile, we can perform a final GET request.

-> Sample GET request to retrieve the profile with the "amy.dakota@mail.com" email address.
+Sample GET request to retrieve the profile with the "amy.dakota@mail.com" email address.

 ```